 Tip: Speaker cones are not always the most robust part of the speakers, especially in aged speakers.
 If you want to repair light damages and strengthen these weakened areas saving money on the new speakers, check out the best glues for speaker cones repair on Amazon.com now.

 In the article below, I will show you step by step how to repair different types of cones with cracks or dents, so keep reading.

 Why do Cones in Car Speakers Get Damaged?

 Damages to the speaker cones happen every day in hundreds of cars, and I also had the “pleasure” of dealing with this at least a dozen times in the last twenty years.

 Fortunately, that does not mean you have to buy new speakers, but why do they get damaged?

 Speaker cones in cars can be damaged in several ways:

-The most common is to damage the subwoofer when something sharp will hit the speaker in the trunk.
+The most common damage to the subwoofer is when something sharp hits it in the trunk.
 The same can happen to the speakers in the car door when they do not have covering grills.

 How to Repair Cracked Speaker Cone?

-Speaker cones being treated with tremendous pressure when vibrating at the speed of a few hundreds or thousands of times per second.
-Imagine how much air each speaker pushes and how high are the forces related to these moves.
+Speaker cones are treated with tremendous pressure when vibrating at the speed of a few hundred or thousands of times per second.
+Imagine how much air each speaker pushes and how high the forces related to these moves.